 How do I change my address?

-Please send your new address information to the Royalty Department by email or regular mail (Royalty Department, Harvard University Press, 79 Garden Street, Cambridge, MA 02138, USA).
-Be sure to include your name, address, and Payee number.
+Please send an email to our royalty department with your new address.
+Please be sure to include your name, address, and Payee Number.
+Or you can send a letter and address it to our royalty department (Royalty Department, Harvard University Press, 79 Garden Street, Cambridge, MA 02138, USA).
 We do not accept address changes over the telephone.

 Will I receive a 1099?